 The eGFR is a calculation based on a serum creatinine test.
 Creatinine is a muscle waste product that is filtered from the blood by the kidneys and excreted into the urine at a relatively steady rate.
 When kidney function decreases, less creatinine is excreted and concentrations increase in the blood.
 With the creatinine test, a reasonable estimate of the actual GFR can be determined.

 The most commonly used equation for calculating the eGFR, and the one currently recommended by the National Kidney Foundation (NKF) for general use, is called the MDRD (Modification of Diet in Renal Disease Study) equation.
 It requires a person's serum creatinine, age, and assigned values based upon gender and race.

 According to the NKF, as of January 2013, many large commercial clinical laboratories have changed from using the MDRD equation for eGFR reporting to a slightly different one that uses the same factors, the CKD-EPI equation, published in 2009.
 The results reported using one equation versus the other will not be identical but should give the health practitioner similar information.

 How is the sample collected for testing?

-A blood sample is taken by needle from a vein in the arm; depending on the formula used, your age, gender, race, height, and weight may also be needed.
+A blood sample is taken by needle from a vein in the arm.
+Depending on the formula used, a person's age, gender, race, height, and weight may also be needed.